 September 10th is “World Suicide Prevention Day”.
 Well, at least it is safe to assume that this day was not conceived by the greeting cards industry, for once.
 Yet the question remains: Suicide Prevention Day?
 What for?
 Why would we want to prevent suicide?

-I won’t argue that we should have a “World Suicide Day” or that suicide should be actively encouraged, but I do believe that the stigma of failure and despair has to be removed from suicide and from people who choose this option.
+I won’t argue that we should have a “World Suicide Day” or that suicide should be actively encouraged.
+But I do believe that the stigma of failure and despair has to be removed from suicide and from people who choose this option.

-– The comment that appalls me most after people have learnt of someone’s suicide is “How could he do that to us?”
-First of all, every person’s mind and heart are full of secrets, so any judgement should be withheld unless that person discloses his motives.
+What appalls me most after someone’s suicide is the question posed by other people, full of reproach and quite often self-pity, “How could he do that to us?”
+First of all, every person’s heart is full of secrets, so any judgement should be withheld unless that person discloses their motives.
 Second, nobody has an obligation to live.
 As nobody asked us if we wanted to be born, we don’t even have an obligation towards our parents, let alone friends, colleagues or society.

 Please excuse the drama, but are you beginning to see that choosing one’s time, place and manner of death might be quite a sensible wish after all?

 If the social stigma of suicide was somehow removed or at least reduced, it could be done in an even more peaceful and controlled manner.
 Then, people might not resort to jumping in front of a train or blowing up their kitchen.

 This leads us to the legal status of suicide.
 The whole affair would be much cleaner and less disruptive (especially for train services) if it was legal to assist people in implementing their wish to end their life at their own choosing.
 I find it particularly unfair and unethical that sick people are in many countries not allowed to use any assistance of this kind, while a healthy person can just grab a gun and shoot himself (at least in the USA).
 This puts old and frail and sick people at a significant disadvantage versus a young and healthy person.